-If you want to make changes to a deployed step that's used in a flow, you can also create a new version of the step linked to the current version.
+If you want to make changes to a deployed step that's used in a flow on another canvas, you can also create a new version of the step linked to the current version.
 This lets you make more significant changes to the step and set the state to In Development so you don't let the changes out in the wild until they're ready.
 Or you can copy a step to create a completely new step using the existing one as a template.

 The process of editing a step is similar to creating the step in the first place.
 To edit a step, you need edit permissions for the step.

-- To edit a step, locate the step or HTTP trigger in the palette, click the gear icon next it, and select Edit.
+- To edit the definition of a step or HTTP trigger, locate it in the palette and then double-click on it to open its configuration (or click the gear icon next it, and select Edit).

 - To edit a version of the step other than the default, click Show versions in the edit step dialog and select the version you want to edit.